How the 10-Year Rule Increases Taxes

 Finally, you could leave your IRA to an accumulation trust and have the trust dictate the distribution of assets.
 But, of course, this is a horrific idea from a tax perspective, as all the income to the trust is fully taxable at trust tax rates.

-But if you must replicate the Stretch IRA because you need to protect the money from creditors or control the money for the heir, accumulation trust is a consideration.
+But if you must replicate the Stretch IRA to protect the money from creditors or control the money for the heir, accumulation trust is a consideration.

 Summary: The 10-Year Rule and Your Retirement Accounts

-The 10-Year Rule is now the law of the land.
-So if you were considering leaving a Stretch IRA behind as a legacy, think again!
-What about a CRUT or Life Insurance as options?
+If you were considering leaving a Stretch IRA behind as a legacy, think again!

-Most beneficiaries of inherited IRA will now be forced to withdraw the money over ten years using the 10-Year Rule.
-Required Minimum Distributions (RMDs) are no more with inherited IRAs.
+Most beneficiaries of inherited IRAs will now be forced to withdraw the money over ten years using the 10-Year Rule.
 You now must drain the account by the end of the 10th year.

-Retirement plans are not intended by congress to be vehicles for generational wealth.
+Congress does not intend retirement plans to be vehicles for generational wealth.
 Before the Stretch IRA, the 5-Year Rule was the law of the land.
 The Supreme Court determined that inherited retirement accounts are, in fact, not retirement accounts and are subject to loss by creditors.
 Many intelligent folks predicted it was only a matter of time before the Stretch IRA would be repealed.
 Now, these same folks are saying it is only a matter of time before the 10-year rule goes away and is replaced by the 5-year rule.

-But the 10-year rule is why you need to pay attention to your retirement accounts to minimize your and your heir’s taxes.
-Every dollar you don’t pay the government is another one you get to spend or give away.
+But the 10-year rule is why you must pay attention to your retirement accounts.
+The goal: minimize your and your heir’s taxes.
+Every dollar you don’t pay the government is one you get to spend or give away.